 As an employee, you may feel that you have no options if your employer does not follow through on scheduled minimum wage increases.
 However, you have the right to earn the minimum wage and if your employer fails to increase your pay, you should discuss the matter with an employment law attorney.
 In many cases, an attorney can ensure that you get the appropriate hourly raise, as well as help you collect back wages that the employer did not pay.

 Remember, your employer must also pay you overtime pay if you work more than 40 hours in a week.
 This means if they have not increased your pay in line with the state changes, they may also owe you additional overtime pay.
 Any refusal to pay minimum wage or overtime, is a violation of the state’s wage and overtime laws, and may violate federal wage and hour laws as well.

 Hiring a New York Wage and Hour Attorney

 If your employer is not following New York wage and hour laws, it’s critical that you reach out for experienced legal help.
 You have the legal right to be paid the minimum wage and, in certain circumstances, to collect overtime pay at time-and-a-half.
-At The Law Office of Christopher Q. Davis, we can help put pressure on your employer to abide by New York State and federal wage and hour laws.
+At The Working Solutions Law Firm, we can help put pressure on your employer to abide by New York State and federal wage and hour laws.
 Contact us today for a consultation by calling (646) 430-7930.